0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ### Updating your BYOC chain configuration to the new version

-The block producer config, `config.json`, has been updated to contain the supported chains and their endpoints in a map.
+The block producer config, `config.json`, has been updated to have the supported external chains and their corresponding endpoints in a collection of key-value pairs, denoted `chainConfigs`.
 Below is a comparison of the old config and the new:

 The old config: